Generic Name: tazarotene topical (ta ZAR oh teen)

 What is Fabior?

-Fabior (tazarotene) contains a compound similar to vitamin A. It helps the skin to renew itself more quickly and may improve the appearance and texture of skin.
+Fabior (tazarotene) is a compound similar to vitamin A. It helps the skin to renew itself more quickly and may improve the appearance and texture of skin.

 Fabior foam is used to treat acne vulgaris in adults and adolescents who are at least 12 years old.